Semi-leptonic $B\to S$ decays in the standard model and in the universal extra dimension model: Numerical results and discussions

 In Figs.4-5, we plot the branching fractions of the semi-leptonic decays $B\to S \ell^+\ell^-$ and $B\to S \bar{\nu}\nu$ with variations of the compactification scale $1/R$, respectively.
 From the figures, we can see that the branching fractions decrease monotonously with increase of the values $1/R$, at the region $1/R\geq 800\,\rm{GeV}$, the branching fractions almost reach constants, i.e. the KK states almost decouple from the low energy observables, while at the region $1/R\leq 600\,\rm{GeV}$, the impact of the KK states on the decays $B\to S \ell^+\ell^-$ are significant, at the region $1/R\leq 400\,\rm{GeV}$, the impact of the KK states on the decays $B\to S \bar{\nu}\nu$ are significant.
 If the constraint $1/R \geq 715\, \rm{GeV}$ obtained from the LHC searches for dilepton resonances is robust \cite{R715}, the semi-leptonic decays $B\to S \ell^+\ell^-$ are not the optimal processes in studying the UED model.
 In the limit $1/R\rightarrow \infty$ or $R\rightarrow 0$, the summation of the coefficients $C_n(x_t, x_n)$, $D^\prime_n(x_t, x_n)$ and $E^\prime_n(x_t, x_n)$ over $n$ does not vanish, but approach some constants which are independent on the $R$.
 The constants modify the Wilson coefficients slightly, and lead to slightly larger branching fractions, it is difficult to distinguish the new physics effects from the standard model contributions.
+Experimentally, the semi-leptonic decays $B\to S\ell^- \nu_{\ell}$, $B\to S\ell^+\ell^-$, $B\to S\bar{\nu}_{\ell}\nu_{\ell}$ have not been observed yet, precise measurements and more theoretical works are still needed to make quantitative conclusion, at the present time, we can only obtain qualitative conclusion about the impact of the KK states.

+It is not optimistic to extract the impacts of the KK states in the semi-leptonic decays $B\to S \ell^+\ell^-$ in case of $1/R>600\,\rm{GeV}$, the tiny new physics effects are buried in the uncertainties originate from the $B-S$ form-factors.
+The uncertainties of the $B-S$ form-factors originate mainly from the light-cone distribution amplitudes of the scalar mesons, which are not well known at the present time, there exist hot controversies about the structures of the scalar mesons.
+In the case of $1/R>600\,\rm{GeV}$ ($400\,\rm{GeV}$), the semi-leptonic decays $B\to S \ell^+\ell^-$ ($B\to S\bar{\nu}_{\ell}\nu_{\ell}$) are optimal channels to explore the natures of the scalar mesons in the standard model.
+On the other hand, the semi-leptonic decays $B\to S\ell^- \nu_{\ell}$ take place at the tree level in the standard model, and have much larger branching fractions and also favor testing the natures of the scalar mesons, we can confronted the present predictions to the experimental data in the future.